Born: November 14, 1947

-Kamehameha School, graduated 1965
+Kamehameha School, 1965 grad

-Master’s in Public Health completed while working full time at the State of Hawaii, Department of Health.
-Her Master’s in Public Health was centered around the Wilson Tunnel.
-She studied air quality in relation to the trade winds, Kona (south) winds and variable to no winds in the tunnel, collecting data on particulate matter and carbon monoxide.
+Masters in Public Health completed while working full time at the State of Hawaii, Department of Health, Her Masters in Public Health was centered around the Wilson Tunnel.
+She studied air quality in relation to the trade winds, Kona (south) winds and variable to no winds in the tunnel, collecting data on particulate matter and carbon monoxide

 Mother’s full name: Ella Mee How Akuna Goo

-Father’s full name: Richard Warren Sawyer, Sr.
+Father’s full name: Richard Sawyer Sr.

 Presbyterian, Kawaihao Church

-Married: St. Patrick’s Church, Honolulu, May 2, 1970
+Married: St. Patrick’s Church, Honolulu,

-She has been married to Todd Hendricks for 55 years
+May 2, 1970, married to Todd Hendricks for 55 years

-1. Vaccine for Ciguatera fish poisoning at the UH Hawaii Institute of
+1. Vaccine for Ciguatera fish poisoning at the UH Hawaii Institute of Marine Biology and

 2. Vaccine for Dengue Fever at Leahi Hospital

-Eventually she became a Supervisor of the Clean Air Branch, monitoring and enforcement of Clean Air for all the Hawaiian Islands.
-She also took care of the outer island health department workers, making sure that they were able to go to conferences in Hawaii and on the mainland, to learn new laws and regulations, especially those of the Federal Environmental Protection Agency.
+Kathy then spent about 30 years at the State of Hawaii, Department of Health in water, air, solid waste, and hazardous waste, monitoring and enforcement.
+Eventually she became the Supervisor of the Clean Air Branch, monitoring and enforcement of Clean Air for all of the Hawaiian Islands.
+She also took care of the outer island health department workers, making sure that they were able to go to conferences in Hawaii and on the Mainland, to learn new laws and regulations, especially those of the Federal Environmental Protection Agency.

 SHARE OBITUARYSHARE